 We also are setting up a system that links the hook or filter to code recipes we’ve published that leverage that hook or filter.
 This should help designers and developers in the future who have identified a hook they need to use, but want to see some examples of how you can use that hook to achieve a desired outcome.

-View Hooks and Filters Docs
+View Action and Filter Hooks Docs

 Documentation is an ongoing effort.